Migration

 Shopify owns the vault — not your subscriptions app.

 When a customer first subscribes on your store, Shopify stores their card in its own vault and hands the subscriptions app a reference ID.
-So when you switch from Recharge to Reapita, the card itself never moves — we just start referencing the same Shopify vault entry.
+So when you switch from Recharge to Reapita, when Shopify approves a payment-method migration, billing continues against the saved card without the customer re-entering it.
+Eligibility and timing are controlled by Shopify.
 No PCI re-tokenization, no customer prompted to re-enter a card, no subscription paused mid-cycle.
 This is the trick that makes migration take hours instead of weeks.

 Migration questions